What to do with your Christmas tree after the holidays

-Now that the glow of the holidays is fading and pine needles begin to cover the floor, it’s time to re-purpose or recycle your live Christmas tree.
+When the glow of the holidays is fading, and pine needles begin to cover the floor, it’s time to re-purpose or recycle your Christmas tree, not trash it.

-Even if you live on a small property, place your former Christmas tree at the edge of your yard or garden to create a small wildlife habitat.
-Birds, rabbits, squirrels and other small animals take shelter among the pine boughs during storms and some may even build nests there.
-Add an extra incentive for birds by sprinkling bird seed in and around the tree.
+Even if you live on a small property, you can place your former Christmas tree at the edge of your yard or garden to create a small wildlife habitat.
+Birds, rabbits, squirrels, and other small animals take shelter among the pine boughs during storms and cold weather, and some may even build nests there.
+Add an extra incentive for birds by sprinkling birdseed in and around the tree.

 Pine boughs make excellent winter mulch for tender plants.
-Just cut a few from the tree and lay them over any tender plants for the duration of the winter.
+Just cut the branches from the tree with loppers and lay them over the root zone of any tender plants for the duration of the winter.
 Pine boughs are also an excellent way to cover raised garden beds for the winter.

-Ground or chipped pine needles, twigs and branches make an excellent mulch for your garden.
-If you don’t have a wood chipper/shredder, use a hand pruner to trim the branches from the tree and scatter them where needed in your garden.
-The needles will eventually fall off and work their way into the soil, helping to retain soil moisture.
-Pine needles also encourage growth of mycorrhizal fungi, which assist your plants’ roots in taking up water and nutrients.
-When the branches of the boughs dry out you can break them into small pieces and leave them lay as mulch.
+Ground or chipped pine needles, twigs, and branches make an excellent mulch for your garden.
+If you don’t have a wood chipper or shredder, use a hand pruner to cut the branches from the tree and scatter them where needed in your garden.
+The needles will eventually dry and fall off and work their way into the soil, helping to retain soil moisture.
+Pine needles also encourage the growth of mycorrhizal fungi, which assist your plants’ roots in taking up water and nutrients.
+When the branches of the boughs dry out, break them into small pieces and leave them lay as mulch or throw them in the compost pile.

 Trunks and heavier branches of old Christmas trees can serve a multitude of other uses, like: